William R. McAndrew

 William R. McAndrew (September 7, 1914 - May 30, 1968) was the director of NBC News from 1951 until his death in 1968.

-McAndrew was born in Washington, D.C. in 1914, and started in journalism by becoming a part-time reporter for The Washington Herald in 1935 just before graduating from Catholic University.
+McAndrew was born in Washington, D.C. in 1914, and started his career in journalism by becoming a part-time reporter for The Washington Herald in 1935 just before graduating from Catholic University.
 He was with UPI for two years and then joined NBC News.
-In 1942 he joined the Board of Economic Warfare of six months, and then joined ABC News for 18 months before returning to NBC.
-In 1951 he became the manager of network news and oversaw the network's news under growing titles, becoming "president" of NBC News in 1965.
+In 1942, he joined the Board of Economic Warfare of six months, and then joined ABC News for 18 months before returning to NBC.
+In 1951, he became the manager of network news and oversaw the network's news under growing titles, becoming the president of NBC News in 1965.

 McAndrew was a leader in the development of television journalism.
 He created The Huntley–Brinkley Report, using two anchors located in different cities.
 He won a Peabody Award in 1962, a Personal Award for his "vision and leadership" as NBC News' Executive Vice-President.

-He died at age 53 a few days after being injured in a fall, survived by his wife, three children, and three grandchildren.
+He died at age 53, a few days after being injured in a fall.
+He was survived by his wife, three children, and three grandchildren.
 His daughter Mary also became a journalist, and son William (Bill) Jr. worked in media relations at NBC News for many years.